Editor's note: This article was updated on Feb. 12, 2020.

 A Washington Post report put a spotlight on Klobuchar for not prosecuting police officers accused of killing black suspects when she worked for Hennepin County.
 There’ve also been reports that Klobuchar mistreats her staff.
 She admitted she’s pushed people too hard at times, but also defended her actions, saying her toughness can help her as president.
-And while some see her ability to win over Republicans as an asset in the general election, her moderate stance may be a liability in the Democratic primaries.

 The 2020 Policies

-On education...she thinks free college tuition and erasing all of the student debt is unrealistic.
+On education...she thinks free college tuition and erasing all student debt is unrealistic.
 But she’s here for free tuition for two-year community colleges, expanding Pell Grants (federal aid for low-income college students), and letting students refinance their loans at lower interest rates.